Instances

 Creating Virtual Machines

-The first step of VM provisioning is making a boot disk with the desired operating system image, plus any additional blank disks to be used by the VM.
-When provisioning a new instance on the Oxide Console, these new disk requests are performed automatically as part of the instance creation.
-If you use the API to create a VM, you have the option to provision it with new or existing disks.
+The first step of VM provisioning is making or choosing a boot image with the desired operating system, plus any additional blank disks to be used by the VM.
+These new disks can be provisioned as part of the instance creation request using the Console or API clients.
+You may also provision an instance with existing disks that are in detached state.

-In a create VM request, the following attributes must be specified:
+When creating a VM instance, the following attributes must be specified:

 • Project name